Highlights and Lowlights: Looking Back at the First Season of “Poker Night in America”

 A Few Highlights

 — “Poker Night in America” filmed at several venues which had not featured televised poker before as an attraction.
 Turning Stone (New York), The Rivers (Pittsburgh), Maryland Live (Baltimore) all proved to be outstanding hosts and perfect locations for high-stakes poker.
 We were also glad to film at Seminole Hard Rock (Hollywood/Ft.
 Lauderdale) for the first time.
-Working on location at these properties gave us and out players the chance to do things other than just player poker.
-Speaking of which….
+Working on location at these properties gave us and our players the chance to do things other than just playing poker.
+Speaking of which…

 — It’s hard to pick a favorite moment from 2014 when it comes to all the fun stuff away from the table.
-One memorable moment includes the trip to Washington, D.C. (during the segment at Maryland Live) with several poker players, most notably Robert Williamson III and Phil Hellmuth, Jr., where we shot scenes and interviews outside the White House, at the monuments, in congressional offices, and even at a private cash game across the street from the U.S. Capitol.
+One memorable moment includes the trip to Washington, D.C. (during the segment at Maryland Live) with several poker players, most notably Robert Williamson III, where we shot scenes and interviews outside the White House, at the monuments, in congressional offices, and even at a private cash game across the street from the U.S. Capitol.

 — As for poker memories, the most incredible moment of television was the first-ever ladies-only cash game, which we filmed at the Seminole Hard Rock in Hollywood, FL.
 We weren’t sure how the game might go, since it had never been tried before.
-Not only were all the ladies who played fun and interesting, the poker hands turned out to be some of the best strategic content we’ve captured since shooting began.
+Not only were all the ladies who played fun and interesting, but the poker hands also turned out to be some of the best strategic content we’ve captured since shooting began.
 The ladies talked non-stop for nine hours, laughed, and drank toasts.
-One of the most interesting discussions was about all the things female poker player have to put up with in the game, which should probably be seen by every male poker player.
-It was both hilarious and enlightening.
-Look for some of the scenes to appear very early in Season 2.

 A Few Lowlights